SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 ## Combine data publishers

-The `SRGDataProviderCombine` library provides Combine publishers for each supported request, When subscribing to an SRG Data Provider publisher the corresponding request is performed and results are delivered to the associated pipeline.
+The `SRGDataProviderCombine` library provides Combine publishers for each supported request.
+When subscribing to an SRG Data Provider publisher the corresponding request is performed and results are delivered to the associated pipeline.

 SRG Data Provider offers two kinds of publishers: